namanhd/hailstone/README.md

 (Without `cache`, the node `f` would be duplicated across all its use sites, as that's the only representation of this relationship in a binary tree rather than a DAG.
 This would result in repeated computation of `f`, and if that computation is taxing (i.e. if `f` is itself is the head of a huge node tree) then this will quickly grow to become infeasible to compute at speed.)

 Likewise, `modulator` is made a caching node, and its output is the shared phase modulation input for two other sine oscillators.
 Caching allows genuine reuse of the modulator value, which is now computed only once each sampling step.

+#### Morally right way to do signal forks
+Of course, `cache` is meant for the higher-level EDSL user-facing interface of composing nodes together.
+If one is up for the task of writing new nodes/node functions (such as the library implementer, or an enterprising EDSL user), the better way is to directly write a new node function with this logic in the signal function itself.
+For instance, one could define a bespoke node like the sine oscillator node example given above.
+Its signal function might use the same value from an argument node for multiple math operations; inside the signal function is normal pure Haskell code operating on real values, so normal, expected sharing semantics apply.

 ## Composition